 When choosing a date and time for your event, please take into consideration:

-- university holidays, public holidays, weekends and study weeks to ensure availability of your preferred venue and/or budget implications, including staff overtime wages
+university holidays, public holidays, weekends and study weeks to ensure availability of your preferred venue and/or budget implications, including staff overtime wages

-- the availability of your VIPs or guests of honour and their guests
+the availability of your VIPs or guests of honour and their guests

-- ensure that no similar event is being held on campus that may impact the success of your event – check with the office of the AVC/CD
+ensure that no similar event is being held on campus that may impact the success of your event – check with the Office of the AVC/CD

-- avoiding Fridays wherever possible.
+avoid Fridays wherever possible.
 Events held earlier in the week usually generate better attendance.